Juglans californica: Description

 Juglans californica can be either a large shrub with 1–5 trunks, or a small, single-trunked tree.
 The main trunk can fork close to the ground, making it look like two trees that have grown together, then diverged.
 It has thick bark, deeply channeled or furrowed at maturity.
 It has large, pinnately compound leaves with 11–19 lanceolate leaflets with toothed margins and no hair in the vein angles.
 It has a small hard nut in a shallowly grooved, thick shell that is difficult to remove.
 The tallest Juglans californica trees can reach up to 11 meters in height, though only about 10% of the population exceeds 5 meters.

 Uses

 Food

-The nuts are edible and are eaten by the Chumash people of the Channel Islands of California and Ventura County as well as by the Tongva of Los Angeles County.
+The nuts are edible and are eaten by the Chumash people of the Channel Islands of California and Ventura County as well as by the Tongva of Los Angeles County, and the Ohlone.
 They are not grown commercially as food.